 Quilter provides technology that allows your chosen discretionary investment manager to manage your assets alongside your financial adviser.
+If you choose to use a discretionary investment manager it is likely that they will charge for their services, which may be facilitated through a portfolio fee that will be deducted directly from the CRA.
 Your financial adviser will help you determine whether this approach is suitable for you.

 We can only continue to provide this service as long as your financial adviser remains appointed.
-This is because your financial adviser has the ongoing responsibility for assessing the suitability of the discretionary investment manager to ensure they meet - and continue to meet - your needs, in line with their duties under the Financial Conduct Authority rules.
+This is because your financial adviser has the ongoing responsibility for assessing the suitability of the discretionary investment manager to ensure they meet and continue to meet - your needs, in line with their duties under the Financial Conduct Authority rules.